IgnacioTejeraPicossi/AI-self-aware-agent/README.md

 # AI Self-Aware Agent

-A minimal self-aware agent prototype demonstrating core traits of a biological self, now with optional ChatGPT (OpenAI) integration for advanced conversational abilities.
+A minimal self-aware agent prototype demonstrating core traits of a biological self, now with optional ChatGPT (OpenAI) and Claude (Anthropic) integration for advanced conversational abilities.

 ## Architecture